abs-yy/old_homepage/CV.md

 - [2012.4-2016.3] Keio University, Department of Environment and Information Studies
   - Thesis: Transcriptome analysis of the extremophile Ramazzottius varieornatus aimed for the comprehensive identification of genes related to anhydrobiosis
 - [2016.4-2018.3] Keio University, Graduate School of Media and Governance, Systems Biology Program, Masters Course
-  - Comparative genomics of anhydrobiosis and DNA damage response in tardigrades
+  - Thesis: Comparative genomics of anhydrobiosis and DNA damage response in tardigrades
 - [2018.4-Current] Keio Univeristy, Graduate School of Media and Governance, Systems Biology Program, Ph.
 D. Course

 ## Employment History